Modesto Boy, 7, Hospitalized; Mother And Boyfriend Arrested On Child Abuse Charges

 The boy was taken to the hospital with injuries consistent with abuse, say police.

-The child’s mother, Jovonna Cruz, 35, was arrested on charges of torture and child abuse.
+The child’s mother, Jovonna Cruz, 35, was arrested on charges of child abuse and causing great bodily injury.
 Her boyfriend Eyvar Rivera, 41, also of Modesto, was arrested on child abuse charges.

-Note: Editor’s note: It was reported earlier on Tuesday that Cruz was also charged with torture; however, Modesto police said the original charge of torture was an error.